Are you struggling to bring in a steady stream of high-converting organic traffic?

 The second — from the landing page — is “A better customer experience starts with better help desk software”.
 This title inserts the keyword elegantly, and promises a benefit — a better experience for your customers.

 Balancing the benefits of a product against the features is a time-tested copywriting technique.
-It's all about finding what works between explaining what your product can do, and what your buyer can get out of it.
+It's a balance between explaining what your product can do, and what your buyer can get out of it.

 People have little interest in purchasing a bed.
 What they want is a good night's sleep.